syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-page-navigation.md

 **GoToPageCommand**

-This predefined command displays the specified page.
+This command navigates to the specified page.

 {% tabs %}
 {% highlight xaml %}